gaut2172/CS210-Cplusplus/README.md

 I gravitated towards StackOverflow and GeeksforGeeks whenever I needed to research.

 # What skills from this project will be particularly transferable to other projects and/or course work?
 Understanding how C++ class hierarchy works, along with its polymorphism and inheritance will help me to code better-organized OO projects in the future.
 This was my first legitimate multiclass OO program, and overall I learned a lot about class design.
-Throughout it I gained debugging skills asw well and writing it in C++ helped me learn memory leak and allocation concepts too.
+Throughout it I gained debugging skills as well, and writing it in C++ helped me learn memory leak and allocation concepts too.

 # How did you make this program maintainable, readable, and adaptable?
 I followed the university's code writing best practices to make sure the project was readable.